 "Reasonably foreseeable actions" are defined as actions or projects with a reasonable expectation of actually happening, as opposed to potential developments expected only on the basis of speculation.
-Other present and future regional projects and programs that are applicable for the LPV study human environment and natural resources have been previously described in the IERs, supplemental IERs, and CED Phase I and are not repeated here.
-Only those past, present, and reasonably foreseeable future actions that overlap in space and time with the direct and indirect effects are considered, with the boundary for cumulative effects expanded to the point at which the action's direct and indirect effects.
+Other present and future regional projects and programs that are applicable for the LPV study human environment and natural resources have been previously described in the IERs, supplemental IERs, and CED Phase I5 and are not repeated here.
+Only those past, present, and reasonably foreseeable future actions that overlap in space and time with the direct and indirect effects are considered, with the boundary for cumulative effects expanded to the point at which the action's direct and indirect effects no longer measurably contribute to cumulative effects.